Ukraine: Media cautiously welcome Geneva deal

 Russian papers are upbeat about what they consider Moscow's ''success'' at the talks.

-The Russian, Ukrainian, US and EU foreign ministers struck a deal on Thursday stipulating that illegal armed groups in Ukraine should leave the places they have occupied, disband and disarm.'All tired'
+The Russian, Ukrainian, US and EU foreign ministers struck a deal on Thursday stipulating that illegal armed groups in Ukraine should leave the places they have occupied, disband and disarm.

 A pundit commenting in the Ukrainian daily Segodnya sees light at the end of the tunnel, but thinks a final resolution is a long way away.